 - Do not have vaginal sexual intercourse while you are using metronidazole gel.

 - Be sure to use metronidazole gel for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.
 The bacteria could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

 - Long-term or repeated use of metronidazole gel may cause a second infection.
 Tell your doctor if signs of a second infection occur.
 Your medicine may need to be changed to treat this.

 - Check with your doctor before you use any other medicines or products in your vagina.

 - Metronidazole gel may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are using metronidazole gel.

 - Metronidazole gel should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using metronidazole gel while you are pregnant.
-It is not known if metronidazole gel is found in breast milk after topical use.
-Do not breast-feed while you are using metronidazole gel.
+It is not known if metronidazole gel is found in breast milk after vaginal use.
+Do not breast-feed while using metronidazole gel.

 Possible side effects of metronidazole gel: